Find a local pick your own farm here!

 Yavapai County

-• Mortimer Farms - Uses natural growing practices, beans, beets, carrots, corn (sweet), cucumbers, eggplant, flowers, horseradish, herbs or spices, melons, onions, peas, peppers, pumpkins, rhubarb, summer squash, winter squash, strawberries, tomatoes, other vegetables, watermelons, Turkeys (organic, not-hormone-fed), Fresh eggs, Cider mill (fresh apple cider made on the premises), gift shop, porta-potties are available, restrooms, picnic area, face painting, jumping pillow, ziplines, train rides (train on a track), trike track, pedal kart track, mining for gems, petting zoo, farm animals, birthday parties, weddings and wedding parties, school tours, group reservations, events at your location (call for info)
+• Mortimer Farms - Uses natural growing practices, beans, beets, carrots, corn (sweet), cucumbers, eggplants, flowers, horseradish, herbs or spices, melons, onions, peas, peppers, pumpkins, rhubarb, summer squash, winter squash, strawberries, tomatoes, other vegetables, watermelons, Turkeys (organic, not-hormone-fed), Fresh eggs, Cider mill (fresh apple cider made on the premises), gift shop, porta-potties are available, restrooms, picnic area, face painting, jumping pillow, ziplines, train rides (train on a track), trike track, pedal kart track, mining for gems, petting zoo, farm animals, birthday parties, weddings and wedding parties, school tours, group reservations, events at your location (call for info)

 12907 East State Route 169, Dewey, AZ 86327.
 Phone: (928) 830-1116.
 Email: Mortimerfarmsaz@gmail.com.
 Open: Click here for current open hours, days and dates.
 Directions: On the corner of 169 and 69 in Dewey, Arizona.
 From Phoenix: I-17 to Cortez Junction.
 Turn North on Highway 69.
 Drive 10 Miles to farm on Right. .
 Click here for a map and directions.
 Payment: Cash, Check, Debit cards, Visa, MasterCard, Discover.

-Mortimer Farms Facebook page. . .
-Picking updates: Click here for picking updates.
-Farm Market Open Daily 8 to 6 Pumpkin Festival Open Friday 5 pm to 10, Saturday 10 to 10, Sunday 10 to 5 and Halloween Day 5 pm to 10.
+Mortimer Farms Facebook page.
+Picking updates: Click here for picking updates Farm Market Open Daily 8 to 6 Pumpkin Festival Open Friday 5 pm to 10, Saturday 10 to 10, Sunday 10 to 5 and Halloween Day 5 pm to 10.
 We use natural practices, but are not yet certified Organic., a popular Prescott area attraction, bringing back the rich farming history of the Dewey-Humboldt Area.
 Made famous by our summer sweet corn, annual harvest party, annual pumpkin festival and Christmas Tree Village plus the brand new Farm Park!
 We also grow a variety seasonal vegetables, strawberries and raise fabulous meat.
 All in which is available in our Country Store.
 We grow all the ingredients of a specially blended Arizona feed ration.
 This specially blended feed has all the vitamins and minerals needed to raise and produce fabulous meat including our amazing turkey, pork, Black Angus Beef, and chicken.
 Join us for the Harvest Party and our Pumpkin and Corn Maze Festival!
 Don't miss all of the family friendly festival activities and terrific food we have in store fort your group this season!
 Plan your trip today

 Pea Picking Tips, Recipes and Information